okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

       }
     ~~~

-    You can select any group or set of groups, either app groups or user groups.
+You can add either app groups or user groups to the group white list property.
+The property value must be an array.

-    To use this group whitelist for every client that gets this claim in a token, put the `groupId` in the first parameter of the `getFilteredGroups` function described below.
+To use this group whitelist for every client that gets this claim in a token, put the group whitelist in the first parameter of the `getFilteredGroups` function described below.

 ### Step Three: Configure a Custom Claim for Your Groups

-Add a custom claim for the ID token on a Custom Authorization Server with the following function: `getFilteredGroups({group ID list}, "{value-to-represent-the-group-in-the-token}", {maximum number of groups to include in token.
+Add a custom claim for the ID token on a Custom Authorization Server with the following function: `getFilteredGroups({app.profile.whitelist-name}, "{value-to-represent-the-group-in-the-token}", {maximum number of groups to include in token.
 Must be less than 100.})`.

 #### Request Example